audrasmi/RFFLSCAD/transforms.scad.md

 ## zring() { ... }
 Evenly distributes n duplicate children around a circle on the XY plane.
+Translates the children right by r, then copies them around the ring n times.

 Arg | What it is
 --- | ----------------------